- Search The Registry

 - My Account

 Danny Glover was born on this date in 1946.
-He is an African American actor and director and an activist.
+He is a Black actor and director and an activist.

 Danny Lebern Glover was born in San Francisco.
 He is a graduate of San Francisco State University.
 As a young man he was a member of the Black Panther Party.
 At the University, he met and married his wife, Asake Bomani, in 1975; they have one child named Mandisa.